Ice Pop Molds

 Ice pops are an easy summer treat—just fill a mold with juice, yogurt, or pureed fruit and stick it in the freezer overnight.
 There are two basic types of molds.
 The simpler type is a rectangular frame with the pop molds fixed in place; this type includes a separate lid and usually requires disposable wooden sticks.
 Another style has individual molds that detach separately from the base or frame; these commonly come with reusable plastic sticks.
-To find the best ice pop mold, we bought seven models priced from about $12.00 to about $35.00, including both fixed- and removable-mold models.
+To find the best ice pop mold, we bought seven models, all $35.00 or less, including both fixed- and removable-mold models.
 We put them to the test, making lemonade, blueberry, coconut, and layered strawberry-yogurt frozen pops.

 All the models made acceptable ice pops, but we preferred those with detachable molds.
 We liked being able to remove one or two pops as needed by simply running the desired number under hot water—with the fixed-mold models, you’re forced to put the whole frame under the water, making it hard to control the number you release.
 The detachable-mold models were also easier to pour liquids into, as they had wider openings, and they often had maximum-fill lines etched around the tops of the molds, which decreased the chances of the pops expanding out of the molds once frozen.
 Wider-mouthed molds were easier to clean, too.
 By contrast, the fixed-mold models had no fill lines and tended to be a bit narrower, requiring us to aim and clean more carefully.

 The classic disposable wooden sticks included with the fixed-mold and one of the detachable-mold models were perfectly functional.
 But they’re small, and because most models did nothing to secure them within the molds, the sticks tended to float and set crooked in less dense liquids such as lemonade, making it harder both to remove the mold lid and to eat the finished pops.